Pollinator Garden Design Ideas for Boston Homes

 A thoughtful height progression helps the planting feel organized and easier to appreciate from different viewpoints.
 Low growers at the front, medium-height perennials through the middle, and taller anchor plants toward the back usually create a more balanced composition than a mix arranged without structure.

 Pollinator gardens tend to be softer and more seasonal in character, so nearby evergreen or woody elements help give the space year-round definition.
-Small trees, shrubs, or evergreen masses can act as a visual anchor and keep the garden feeling grounded even when the perennial layer is less active.
+Small trees, shrubs, clipped hedges, or evergreen masses can act as a visual anchor and keep the garden feeling grounded even when the perennial layer is less active.

-Plan for winter
+### 5. Plan for Winter

 In New England, a garden needs to hold its visual interest well beyond peak bloom season.
 Seed heads, dried stems, ornamental grasses, branch structure, and neighboring evergreens all contribute to a landscape that still feels attractive and purposeful through fall and winter.

-Connect the garden to the broader landscape
+### 6. Connect the Garden to the Broader Landscape

 Pollinator gardens are usually most successful when they are designed as part of the larger property rather than treated as a stand-alone feature.
-That is one reason they pair so well with layered planting and broader landscape design services, which help ensure the garden feels integrated, functional, and consistent with the character of the home.
+That is one reason they pair so well with broader [landscape design services](https://abladeofgrass.com/services/landscape-design/), which help ensure the garden feels integrated, functional, and consistent with the character of the home.

-Start With Site Conditions, Not Just Plant Names
+## Start With Site Conditions, Not Just Plant Names

 Before choosing flowers, it helps to evaluate the site honestly.